Sharpiro/notes/linux/tiny_wine.md

     - wine builds both a `ntdll.so` and `ntdll.dll`
     - almost everything else seems to be built as a `dll`
 - Unlike Linux dynamic linking which uses the stack and/or registers to prepare for the linking function, windows just jumps to a function.
 The only way I see how to get the linking information to the function is to create glue-code assembly dynamically for each function.
-    - The reason for this awkardness is because Windows by default handles the linking on program start, whereas linux defaults to linking on first function call
+    - The reason for this awkwardness is because Windows by default handles the linking on program start, whereas linux defaults to linking on first function call
 - When calling from Windows to Linux, after dynamic linking a function once, subsequent calls still need glue-code to swap the calling convention
     - It's simpler to just re-link the function every time since we would have to duplicate much of the original linking work.
 - Multiple types of dynamic linking need to be supported